quadrismegistus/prosodic/README.md

 #### Metrically parsing text

 The command `/parse` will metrically parse whatever text is currently loaded into PROSODIC.
-Once the text is parsed, further commands become possible, which all either view or save the data gleaned from the parser.
+Once the text is parsed, further commands become possible, all of which either view or save the data gleaned from the parser.

 The command `/scan` prints the best parse for each line, along with statistics on which constraints it violated.
 [This output, like any other output, can be saved to disk (and then opened with Excel) by using the `/save` command.]
 For instance, here are the first four lines of Paradise Lost, using the `/scan` command: